kitab-project-org/kitab-project-org.github.io/_pages/research/arabic-pasts-programmes/programme-2023.md

 </div>

 Coffee Break
-6:00 – 6:15 pm
+5:30 – 5:45 pm

 {% capture ses11 %}
-## Session 5: Continuities (6:15 – 7:15 pm)
+## Session 5: Continuities (5:45 – 6:45 pm)
-**Chair: Alex Bellem, AKU-ISMC**
+**Chair: Jonas Otterbeck, AKU-ISMC**

 Patronage and Households in the Qur’an\
-*Karen Bauer, Senior Research Associate, Qur’anic Studies, Institute of Ismaili Studies Feras Hamza, Head of the School of Humanities and Social Sciences, University of Wollongong in Dubai; Senior Research Fellow, Qur’anic Studies, Institute of Ismaili Studies*
+*Karen Bauer, Senior Research Associate, Qur’anic Studies, Institute of Ismaili Studies and Feras Hamza, Head of the School of Humanities and Social Sciences, University of Wollongong in Dubai; Senior Research Fellow, Qur’anic Studies, Institute of Ismaili Studies*

-The Divine in Action: A Comparative Study of Miracles in Early Abbasid and Byzantine Hagiography\
+Convening a new Cultural History of the Middle East and North Africa: The challenges of bridging disciplines to collaboratively rewrite 1620 years of history\
-*Zhicheng Ye, SOAS University of London*
+*Hilary Kalmbach, University of Sussex*

 {% endcapture %}